 Loot boxes are hardly gone—they're still a major mechanic in sports games like FIFA, many mobile games, and other free-to-play games—but they've become scarce in full-price PC and console games.
 New lawsuits continue to pop up from time to time, like this one aimed at EA in 2020.

-If Mass Effect 3 came out in 2021 (er, with its multiplayer mode intact), its card packs would probably cause far more discussion than they did in 2012.
+If Mass Effect Legendary Edition had released with its multiplayer mode intact, its card packs would probably cause far more discussion than they did in 2012.
 What was once an exciting unlock mechanic now looks cynical and exploitative in a game you pay $60 for, even if it is co-op only.